MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 See **FunctionParameter** in the next section.

 > [!WARNING]
-> You should treat this object as *highly* suspicious.
+> You should treat this object with zero trust.
 A hacked client or malicious user can provide *any* information here in *any* format.

 - `Context` is an advanced parameter.
 In this example, it is *null*.
 This parameter is server-controlled and safe.

 - `currentPlayerId` is a global variable, which is set to the PlayFabId of the player requesting this call.
 This parameter is server-controlled and safe. **Note:** When using ExecuteEntityCloudScript API this parameter is null unless the entity has a MasterPlayerID in its entity chain.

 - `log.info`: `log` is a global object.
-It is primarily used for debugging your CloudScript.
+It is primarily used for debugging your CloudScript (Legacy).
 The `log` object exposes the following methods: `info`, `debug`, and `error`.
 There are more details later in this tutorial.

 - `return`: any object you return is serialized as JSON, and returned to the caller.
 You may return any JSON serialize-able object with any data you wish.

 > [!WARNING]
-> It is your responsibility if your CloudScript returns secret data to your clients.
+> It is your responsibility if your CloudScript (Legacy) returns secret data to your clients.
 A hacked client or malicious user can examine the returned data, *even* if you don't display it to the user in regular game play.

-## Executing CloudScript functions from a Unity game client
+## Executing CloudScript (Legacy) functions from a Unity game client

-Calling a CloudScript function from within a client is straightforward.
-You first have to create an `ExecuteCloudScriptRequest`, and set the `ActionId` property to the name of the CloudScript function you wish to execute (in this case it would be `helloWorld`), then send the object to PlayFab via our API.
+Calling a CloudScript (Legacy) function from within a client is straightforward.
+You first have to create an `ExecuteCloudScriptRequest`, and set the `ActionId` property to the name of the CloudScript (Legacy) function you wish to execute (in this case it would be `helloWorld`), then send the object to PlayFab via our API.

 > [!NOTE]
-> You can only call CloudScript methods attached to the handlers JavaScript object.
+> You can only call CloudScript (Legacy) methods attached to the handlers JavaScript object.

-To execute CloudScript methods, you will need the following lines of code in your client.
+To execute CloudScript (Legacy) methods, you will need the following lines of code in your client.

 ```csharp
 // Build the request object and access the API